AbhishekChinchani/Samsung_pd/README.md

 - report_clock_timing -type summary

 <img  width="1085" alt="hand_writ_exam" src="https://github.com/AbhishekChinchani/Samsung_pd/blob/3e1455da6f8b58502410662dbb7e9d2fb5242aa4/Day22/timing_summary_1.png">

+**Explaination**

+1. The above report displays the five worst setup and two worst hold skews in the  clock network of CLK, taking uncertainty into account.
+2. This report  provides only a list of maxima and minima of the skew, latency, and transition time attributes over the  given  networks.
+3. This report specifies a summary report which shows the worst instances of transition time , latency and skew over the clock network.
+It gives the maximum setup launch latency which is the worst            setup latency of a clock pin in this case it is for the pin *core1/CPU_imm_a2_reg[20]/CLK*.
+Similarly it gives minimum setup capture latency, minimum hold launch latency, maximum active                    transition , minimum     active transition , maximum and minimum hold skew.
+4. In the report we can see that the design is working on func1 mode
+5. The symbol representation is as follows

+           r         Rising transition

+           f         Falling transition

+           p         Propagated clock to this pin

+           i         Clock inversion to this pin

+           -         Launching transition

+           +         Capturing transition

+           e         Exception on this pin
+7. rp-+ -> rising transition of propagated clock in the clock pin from launch to capture.

 - report_clock_timing -type skew

 <img  width="1085" alt="hand_writ_exam" src="https://github.com/AbhishekChinchani/Samsung_pd/blob/3e1455da6f8b58502410662dbb7e9d2fb5242aa4/Day22/skew_5.png">

+**Explaination**

+- These repoprts specify a skew report ,For skew reports, each report entry  is a  pair  of  sink  pins and their relative skew.

 - report_clock_timing -type latency

 <img  width="1085" alt="hand_writ_exam" src="https://github.com/AbhishekChinchani/Samsung_pd/blob/3e1455da6f8b58502410662dbb7e9d2fb5242aa4/Day22/latency_6.png">

+**Explaination**

+- Specify a latency report of those  clock  paths that reach right trigger edge at endpoint.

 - report_clock_timing -type transition